datapeice/astolfosplayer-android/README.md

 - Enhance your listening experience with synchronized lyrics from [LRCLIB](https://lrclib.net/)
 - Manually update track details or fetch accurate info from [MusicBrainz](https://musicbrainz.org/)
 - Designed with [Material You](https://m3.material.io/) and supports dynamic color palettes
+- Sync your library with the Astolfo's server
 ## Download
 Latest stable version is available on [GitHub releases](https://github.com/datapeice/astolfosplayer-android/releases/latest)

 ## Support
-If you enjoy using Astolfos Player, consider:
+If you enjoy using Astolfo's Player, consider:
 - ⭐ Starring the repository on GitHub
 - 🐛 Reporting bugs and suggesting features via [Issues](https://github.com/datapeice/astolfosplayer-android/issues)
 - 🤝 Contributing to the project